Marketing 101: Exploring the difference between psychographics and demographics

-For large companies that have too many customers to benefit from polling or focus groups effectively, you can use social media analytics.
-Data from social media has a few pros and cons, which we’ll get into now.
+For large companies with too many customers to benefit from polling or focus groups effectively, you can use social media analytics.
+Data from social media has a few pros and cons.

 The pros are that it’s easy to gather social media analytics because you don’t have to collect them!
-Most social media apps will do this for you automatically; all you have to do is find where these analytics are and share them with your marketing team.
+Most social media apps will do this automatically.
+All you have to do is find where these analytics are and share them with your marketing team.
 You can gather data from multiple social media apps, providing you with a well-rounded picture of your customers.